AherRahul/portfolio-v1/content/articles/05-aws-solution-architect/aws-solution-architect-3-3.md

 The final steps included housekeeping best practices:

 - Deleting unused groups (e.g., the `developers` group) to avoid permission sprawl.
-- Removing directly attached policies when they are no longer needed (e.g., removing `IAMReadOnlyAccess` from Rahul).
+- Removing directly attached policies when they are no longer needed (e.g., removing `IAMReadOnlyAccess` from Stephane).
 - Ensuring users belong only to relevant groups to maintain clear and manageable permission sets.

 This practice helps maintain security hygiene and reduces the risk of unintended permissions.